crystal-lang/crystal/README.md

 Installing
 ----------

-Currently it only works on Mac OSX and Linux 64 bit (but this will change soon, we promise!)
+Currently it only works on Mac OSX and Linux 32/64 bit.

 1. Clone the repository
 1. Execute `bin/crystal --setup`
 1. You will need libgc.
 In mac: `brew install bdw-gc`.
-In Ubuntu: `sudo apt-get install libgc`.
+In Ubuntu: `sudo apt-get install libgc-dev`.

 That's all.
 Try to run: